OkomoJacob/timeSeriesForecasting/LSTM/intntnlAirlinePassengersPrediction-LSTM/README.md

 Once the model is fit, check performace on the train and test datasets.
 This will give us a point of comparison for new models.

 9. `Make predicions`
  To some extent, it's prudent to invert the predictions before calculating error scores to ensure that performance is reported in the same units as the original data.

+10. Finally `Generate predictions` using the model for both the train and test dataset to get a visual indication of the skill of the model.
+Because of how the dataset was prepared, we must shift the predictions so that they align on the x-axis with the original dataset.
+Once prepared, the data is plotted, showing the original dataset in blue, the predictions for the training dataset in green, and the predictions on the unseen test dataset in red